 Here you will use Wbadmin (Wbadmin.exe) command line utility to restore system state backup in Windows Server 2008 R2.
 It’s applied to other system, including Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8 and Windows Server 2012/2016/2019/2022.
 Then, see below and I’ll walk you through the detailed steps.

 Step 1.
 Type cmd in the search box, right click the command prompt and run as administrator.

 Step 2.
-Type a command based on the following syntax and press Enter to execute system state restore.
+Type the system state recovery command based on the following syntax and press enter to execute system state restore.

 wbadmin start systemstaterecovery -version:versionIdentifier --backupTarget:Backup Destination location –machine:server name –quiet

 Taking Version identifier at 01:46 on 8/17/2017 and backup target on removable media as an example, you can type the following command in CMD:

 Method 2: Restore system state backup in Windows Server 2008(R2) with Windows Server Backup

 Here you will use Windows Server Backup to restore system state backup in server computer, it’s a GUI-based built-in backup and restore software for server 2003/2008(R2)/2012(R2)/2016/2019/2022.
 The detailed steps are below.

 Step 1.
 Type windows server backup and select it from the result list.
 Then, you will see its main page, click Recover under the Actions tab.

 Step 2.
 On the Getting Started page, select This server and click Next.